Ircama/construct-gallery/README.md

 ## Example of basic usage

-Save the following example file to *constr.py*:
+Save the following example file to a file named for instance *constr.py*:

 ```python
 from construct import *